 The other terms are pretty straightforward.
 Any purchases will accrue interest at the rate shown above, unless you pay off your entire balance in full each billing period.
 This is our recommended strategy, and it’s even more important if you’re working to build or rebuild your credit.

 Paying your balance in full each month will have several positive effects on your credit and your finances in general:

 The fee might seem a bit high, but remember that you’re paying for the privilege of building up your credit.
 There’s no need to pay extra in interest charges because you can just pay off your balance in full each month, preventing any interest from accruing.

 The 1.5% cash back will help you pay for the annual fee every year, and, depending on how much you spend, you may have quite a bit left over too.
 Most cards that are meant for less than good or excellent credit don’t provide any rewards at all, so 1.5% is not bad.
 It’s even competitive with some cards designed for better credit.

-You won’t get a ton of valuable extra perks, but you can get a higher credit line just 5 months into using your card.
+You won’t get a ton of valuable extra perks, but you may get a higher credit line just six months into using your card.
 And the CreditWise tool is a good way to keep an eye on your credit as you work to improve it, providing tips to increase your credit scores faster.

 The QuicksilverOne Cash Rewards isn’t a bad card, but it might not be right for you.
 Check out some alternatives to this card below, which offer general cash back rewards but have no annual fee.

-How to Apply for the QuicksilverOne Cash Rewards Card
+How Do I Apply for the QuicksilverOne Cash Rewards Card?